Building an authenticator extension

 Client authenticators

-Similar to server authenticators, they are essentially extensions with extra functions, each receiving an object that gives the authenticator an opportunity to inject the authentication data into.
+Client authenticators are extensions with extra functions that implement one or more of the defined interfaces.
+Each authenticator receives an object that allows it to inject authentication data.
 For instance, the HTTP client authenticator provides an http.RoundTripper, while the gRPC client authenticator can produce a credentials.PerRPCCredentials.